-The Chinese New Year falls on the 5th of February for 2019.
+The Chinese New Year falls on the 25th of January for 2020.
 The date is based on the first day of the Chinese Lunar Calendar, so it varies from year to year against the Gregorian calendar, but always falls within January 21th and February 20th.
-The Chinese New Year also heralds the changing of the guard for the Chinese horoscopes and 2019 ushers in the year of the pig.
+The Chinese New Year also heralds the changing of the guard for the Chinese horoscopes and 2020 ushers in the year of the rat.

 The Chinese word for the New Year is Guo Nian which means to ‘overcome Nian’.
 So, who is Nian?
 According to mythology, he was a horrible demon creature who lived in the mountains, and for most of the year he stayed there, hibernating.
 On the first day of the year, Nian would awake, and go down to the village below.
 He would eat all of the crops and livestock, leaving nothing for the villagers, and any people that were caught outside on the day of his visit would also be eaten by the monster.
 The villagers were terrified by Nian, and on the night before the New Year they would board up their homes and remain hiding, while Nian rampaged through their village.

 One year as all the villagers were preparing for Nian’s visit, an old man appeared.
 He asked the people why they didn’t fight the demon together, rather than all hiding alone.
 The villagers said that they were unable to defeat Nian; they had tried, and lost bitterly.

 The old man told them to run away to the hillside, and not to return until the following day.
 While the villagers thought the old man was crazy, they did as he said, and retreated to the mountains to hide.